 Ginger’s pain-relieving properties aren’t restricted to joints and muscles.

 According to one study, ginger decreased the severity and length of a migraine as effectively as a prescription drug.

-So far we’ve concentrated on ginger’s effects on our body.
+So far we’ve concentrated on ginger’s effects on the body.

-But it seems it can benefit our brain power too.
+But it seems it can benefit brain power too.